mattdimicelli/React_Shrimps_R_US/README.md

 ## Overview

-This is a Forrest Gump inspired shopping cart app.
+This is a shopping cart app for shrimp lovers!
 It implements routes via react-router-dom to allow navigation between pages while always showing the navigation bar.

 ### Challenge